MartinMtandi/OfferZenA24GroupSolutions/README.md

   );
  }
 ```
-### 15. React test step2:

-### Inside the <div/> you created in the previous step, add a text input that, as a number is entered into it, uses that number to set the height of the div itself in ### pixels, live as you update the text field (keypress not change event).
+### 15. React test step2: Inside the div tag you created in the previous step, add a text input that, as a number is entered into it, uses that number to set the height of the div itself in ### pixels, live as you update the text field (keypress not change event).
 ```
  import React, { useState, useEffect } from 'react'